holoviz/panel/doc/how_to/state/url.md

 This guide addresses how to access and manipulate the URL.

 This powerful technique enables you to save the state of your app via the url.
-You can bookmark the url or share the url with friends or colleagues to open the app in the exact same state later.
+You can bookmark the URL or share the URL with friends or colleagues to open the app in the exact same state later.

 ## Access